Paranoid (album): Release, reception and legacy

 The album was issued in the United Kingdom in September 1970, where its sales were enhanced by the success of the "Paranoid" single.
 "That single attracted screaming kids", Iommi recalled in the liner notes to Reunion in 1998.
 "We saw people dancing when we played it and we decided that we shouldn't do singles for a long while after that to stay true to the fans who'd liked us before we'd become popular."
 Paranoid's US release was delayed until January 1971, as the Black Sabbath album was still on the charts at the time of its UK release.
 Paranoid reached No. 12 in the US in March 1971 with virtually no radio airplay.
+From contemporary reviews, an uncredited writer in Disc praised the album, declaring the group's music as "tight, loud, simple and exciting" with material based on "simple, catchy riffs [...] with lyrics that don't put them in the Dylan class".

-From contemporary reviews, an uncredited writer in Disc praised the album, declaring the group's music as "tight, loud, simple and exciting" with material based on "simple, catchy riffs [...] with lyrics that don't put them in the Dylan class."
+Many publications now cite Paranoid is as one of the greatest and most influential heavy metal albums of all time.
+In a retrospective review, AllMusic's Steve Huey said the album "defined the sound and style of heavy metal more than any other record in rock history".
+Jenna Scaramanga of Guitar World called the album "the definitive choice for guitarists who recognize that rhythm parts are more important than solos."
+Ben Mitchell from Blender also expressed his belief that it was the greatest metal release of all time.

-In a retrospective review, AllMusic's Steve Huey cited Paranoid as "one of the greatest and most influential heavy metal albums of all time", which "defined the sound and style of heavy metal more than any other record in rock history".
-Ben Mitchell from Blender said it was "the greatest metal album of all time".
 According to Rolling Stone's Joe Levy, "Sabbath ruled for bummed-out kids in the Seventies" and "nearly every heavy-metal and extreme rock band of the last three decades", including Metallica, Nirvana and Slipknot, "owes a debt of worship" to Iommi's "crushing" guitar riffs, Ward and Butler's "Visigoth rhythm section" and Osbourne's "agonized bray" on tracks such as "Paranoid", "Iron Man" and "War Pigs".
 Robert Christgau was less enthusiastic in Christgau's Record Guide: Rock Albums of the Seventies (1981), feeling he could not take the band's horror-themed music seriously enough to appreciate it as anything other than "camp", noting that the title cut is especially "screamworthy".
 However, he did note that the band does take musical heaviness to "undreamt-of extremes".